threader/PC-Tuning/README.md

 ## Credits

 The following projects & people deserve recognition for their research, knowledge & overall contribution to the community.
-Please note that this guide may contain information similar to those of the projects listed below however it is not my intention to directly copy from them, in some circumstance it is unavoidable.
+Please note that this guide may contain information similar to those of the projects listed below however it is not my intention to directly copy from them, in some circumstances it is unavoidable.

 - [AME](https://ameliorated.info/)
 - [Bored](https://github.com/BoringBoredom/PC-Optimization-Hub)